The Consciousness Prior: Consciousness Prior Theory

 There are two distinct mechanisms at play which contribute to map the high-level state representation to the objective function: (1) the attention mechanism (e.g. the consciousness RNN) which selects and combines a few elements from the high-level state representation into a low-dimensional “conscious sub-state” object (the current content of our consciousness), and (2) the predictions or actions which are derived from the sequence of these conscious sub-states.
 The second mechanism is easy to grasp and frame in standard ML practice, either in deep learning or RL, e.g. for supervised or unsupervised or RL tasks.
 For example, the attention mechanism could select elements $B$ from the current representation state and choose to make a prediction about future elements $A$.
 Then to improve the quality of the prediction mechanism we may just want to maximize $log P(A | B)$ or some proxy for it, e.g., using a variational auto-encoder~\citep{Kingma+Welling-ICLR2014} objective or a a conditional GAN~\citep{mirza2014conditional} if one wants to sample accurately an $A$ from $B$.
 Note again that such an objective function is not just used to learn the mapping from $B$ to $A$ (or to probabilities over the space of $A$ values), but also drives the learning of the representation function itself, i.e., is back-propagated into the representation RNN).
 However, this part of the objective function (e.g. predictive value, computed by $V$ above) is not sufficient and in fact is not appropriate to train the attention mechanism itself (which variables $A$ and $B$ should be selected?).
-Indeed, if that was the driving objective for attention, the learner would always pick a $B$ which is trivially predictable (and there are such aspects of reality which are trivially predictable yet do not help us to further understand the world and make sense of it or achieve our goals).
-It remains an open question what other objectives would be appropriate for learning how to attend to the most useful elements, but ultimately we should be able to use the actual RL reward of the learning agent for that purpose (though some shorter-term proxy might be welcome).
-Some form of entropy or diversity may be needed so that the attention mechanism is stochastic and can choose a very diverse set of possible attended elements, so as to cover widely the possible variables $A$ on which a prediction is made.
+Indeed, if that was the driving objective for attention, the learner would always pick a pair $(A,B)$ such that $A$ is trivially predictable from $B$ (and there are such aspects of reality which are trivially predictable yet do not help us to further understand the world and make sense of it or achieve our goals).
+It remains an open question what other objectives would be appropriate for learning how to attend to the most useful elements, but ultimately we should be able to use the actual RL reward of the learning agent using $c_t$ for taking decisions.
+Some form of mutual information, entropy or diversity may be needed so that the attention mechanism is stochastic and can choose a very diverse set of possible attended elements, so as to cover widely the possible variables $A$ on which a prediction is made, i.e., the entropy of $(A,B)$ pairs.